 Considering that the next best stopping point is Chapter 189, the ending of the Workshop Battle story arc, it’s possible that the Tower Of God Season 2 anime could be a two-cour anime season in order to adapt 110 chapters.
 The Tower Of God Season 3 anime would then pick up the story again with the Hell Train story arc.

-The best part is that English-only readers who wish to read ahead of the anime can jump straight to Chapter 79 on the Webtoons site.
+The best part is that English-only readers who wish to read ahead of the anime for free can jump straight to Chapter 79 on the Webtoons site.

 Kami no Tou Season 2 release date